The two main types of student finance are:

 If your circumstances change

-If there is any change to your circumstances which you think may affect your entitlement to your support, contact your local Student Finance Northern Ireland office.
+If there are any changes to your circumstances which you think might affect your entitlement to your support, contact your Education Authority regional office.
+For more guidance, please visit: